St. John's University strike of 1966–1967: The strike begins

-The strike at St. John's started on January 4, 1966.
+The strike at St. John's started on January 4, 1966, in the midst of a city-wide transit strike that began three days earlier.
 The union pushed for mediation and arbitration in December 1965, but the university refused to submit to either.
 Using tactics pioneered by Albert Shanker to win collective bargaining rights for New York City public school teachers, Kugler pushed for local and state government officials to get involved in the dispute.
 Only a minority of St. John's faculty walked out, forcing the university to close some but not a majority of classes.

 During the next two years, Kugler challenged the university's accreditation before the Middle States Association of Colleges and Schools twice.
 But that body only warned the university and took no further action.
 The National Citizens Committee for the Defense of Academic Freedom at St. John's University placed several large advertisements in the New York Times, seeking to keep the strike on readers' minds and embarrass the University at the same time.

 The union raised $250,000 from the Workmen's Circle and other organizations to support the striking faculty.
 Kugler took professors' case to the Vatican and sought an individual audience with Pope Paul VI, whose encyclicals on workers' rights were repeatedly cited by the union.
 But the pope refused him an audience.

 Other tactics were tried as well.
 Some faculty sued the university for fraud for including their names in the 1966 catalog of classes.
 Pickets went up at the spring 1966 commencement and the fall 1966 opening convocation.